 19. What Are Three Ways To Authenticate Someone?

 There are three types to authenticate someone.
 Define each of them over here.

 “Something you know, something you have, and something you are the three sorts of authentication factors.

 A password, a PIN, or the answers to a security question are all examples of something you know.
-This is one of the most prevalent methods for users to obtain access to their accounts.
+This is one of the most prevalent methods for users to access their accounts.
 An authenticating device, such as an ID card or a cell phone, is something you have.
 Biometric information is something you are.
-A fingerprint, a voice password, or a signature can all be used.
+A fingerprint, a voice password, or a signature can be used.
 This type of authentication is more difficult to obtain offsite, but it is also the most difficult to forge.

 When you utilize two of these ways to access an account, it’s known as two-factor authentication.
-To log in, a user may be required to input their password and then a code texted to their phone.
+To log in, a user may be required to input their password, and then a code texted to their phone.
 When all three methods are used, it is called multi-factor authentication.

 20. What Is The Difference Between Data Protection In Transit And Data Protection At Rest?